Ross-on-Wye: Present day

-The town is known for locally owned shops, picturesque streets, and a market square with a market hall.
+The town is known for locally owned shops and a market square with a market hall.
 Thursday and Saturday markets are held at the red sandstone Market House building in the town centre.
 This was built between 1650 and 1654 to replace a probably wooden Booth Hall.
 The upper storey now houses an arts and crafts centre.

 The town's small theatre, The Phoenix, shows films once a month, along with plays and other arts events.

 The ruins of Wilton Castle, to the west of the town, have been restored and opened to visitors.
-The town has a number of sculptures by Walenty Pytel – the left bank of the Wye shows two of these.
+The town has a number of sculptures by Walenty Pytel, with the left bank of the Wye showing two of these.
 Despite the common belief that both depict swans, one in fact shows ducks.

 Politics and representation

 Most local government functions are vested in Herefordshire Council, the unitary authority covering the county.
 Ross Town Council, with 18 councillors, six each from the Ross North, West and East wards, has the powers of a parish council.
-The Mayor is Councillor Daniel Lister.
+The Mayor for 2025-26 is Councillor Linden Delves.
 Ross Rural was merged into the civil parish on 1 April 2015.
-Since the May 2019 local elections, the town council has a majority of Liberal Democrats, with two Conservatives and three Independents.
+Since the May 2023 local elections, the town council has a majority of Liberal Democrats (twelve), with one Conservative and five Independents.

 The town is part of the Hereford and South Herefordshire parliamentary constituency, currently represented in the House of Commons by the Conservative MP Jesse Norman.